How We Stay Connected Sailing The World – Free Wifi, Phones, & Satellite

 Because we’re out on the open seas and not just going on a remote mountain trail, we have the PredictWind Iridium GO!
 Marine Package ($999).
 It’s an outdoor antenna that is essential for connecting while sailing.

-Iridium SIM Cards from PredictWind have no activation fees and open term contracts that can be cancelled any time (they even pro-rate).
+Iridium SIM Cards from PredictWind have no activation fees and open term contracts that can be canceled at any time (they even pro-rate).
 This is very important!
 Because we can turn on and off the service as needed.
 If we are going to stay in one area for a month (or more) with good connectivity, why pay for a monthly service we won’t use?!?

 We activate our service just before each offshore passage that lasts more than 24 hours.
 We always go with the unlimited data plan which currently cost US$139.95/month.
 This gives us a 150 minutes of voice calls and unlimited data.
 So, we can send photos, emails and download weather as much as we want without worries of a massive SAT bill.